Left and Center: Andrea circa, 1990

 Height and Weight: 5’3″ and 110 pounds

-Distinguishing Characteristics: White Female, Blonde hair, Green eyes, Andrea’s ears are pierced, she might use the nickname “Andi”
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Green eyes, Andrea’s ears are pierced, she might use the nickname “Andi”

 Clothing/Jewelry Description: A white t-shirt, black faded jeans, and white sneakers